-Income tax expense was \$0.2 million for the years ended December 31, 2024 and 2023.
+Income tax expense was \$0.1 million for the three months ended March 31, 2025 compared to \$57 for the three months ended March 31, 2024.
 The Company's income tax expense relates to current income taxes generated from its joint-venture partnership and one of its wholly owned subsidiaries.
-The comparative year included taxes related to the gain on the sale of the Company's corporate-owned medical facility in London, Ontario.
 The Company has available tax losses within its consolidated operations and is assessing its tax structure.